How to Choose the Right Practice Management Software for Your Animal Chiropractic Business

 Terrible software with great support is often better than great software with terrible support.

-Vendor Stability
+Vendor Operations

-- How long have they been in business?
+- How long has the product been available?

 Roadmap & Updates